bogzbonny/yeehaw/README.md

  - dials

 ## Planned Stuff:
- - put a whole dang yeehaw-TUI into a stateful ratatui widget, why not!
+ - embed a whole dang yeehaw TUI into stateful ratatui widget, why not!
  - mini-TUIs in the CLI (aka. use a TUI in-line with your command without taking up the whole terminal)
  - accordion stack container